MARKETS GLOBAL-Stocks, dollar rally on supportive U.S. data

 By Herbert Lash

-The U.S. benchmark S&P 500 stock index touched another intra-day record high and eked out a record closing high, ending two-hundredths of a point higher than the previous record close.
-The Nasdaq composite, meanwhile, rose to highs last seen in September 2000 just after the tech bubble burst.
+The U.S. benchmark S&P 500 stock index touched another intra-day record high and was poised to end the session at a record closing high.
+The Nasdaq composite, meanwhile, rose to highs last seen in September 2000, after the tech bubble burst.

 U.S. producer prices posted their largest gain in six months in December as the cost of gasoline rebounded strongly, but inflation pressures remained benign.